carlosjhr64/korekto/examples/Tutorial.md

 Currently `Korekto` expects all patterns to capture, although no checking is done if a literal `Regexp` is given.
-Also, `korekto` blindly defines all symbols in a literal `Regexp`, so it's preferable not to use the literal `Regexp`.
+Also, `korekto` will not define any symbols in a literal `Regexp`, so it's preferable to use `Patterns` described below.

 ## Patterns